 While both LLC and corporations protect owners from personal risk associated with debt or lawsuits, the difference between the two entities is scale.
 Corporations are set up for unlimited profit.
 LLC businesses are for-profit yet are not set up to issue unlimited shares, or file with the Security and Exchange Commission.
 Corporations are subject to “double-tax”; first by the entity, and second by the shareholders for distributed earnings in the form of dividends.

 - Should I form a partnership or incorporate a SME business in Rhode Island?

 Businesses with more than one owner, should establish a partnership agreement.
 Partnership agreements cover decision, business operation, and apportionment, as well as transfer at time of death of one of the members.
 LLC is an alternative to partnership, and provides members IRS “pass through” tax reporting, and protection from liability in case of an accident, default, or litigation.

 - What does Rhode Island require for ongoing incorporation status of a business?

 The Rhode Island Secretary of State requires that corporations file an annual report listing current addresses of the business and its owners and shareholders.

 If you need help with your corporation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.